stenastena/SL/Terraform/storage2/Readme.md

-# Blob storage without sample object (this option is better for automatic executing)
+# Deployment of Azure blob storage using service principal and without sample object.
+This option is better for automatic executing.

 ## Prerequisites
 These actions have to be done in your machine where Terraform scripts will be performed